dottxt-ai/outlines/docs/cookbook/deploy-using-modal.md

 ## Setting the container up

 When running longer Modal apps, it's recommended to download your language model when the container starts, rather than when the function is called.
-This is to reduce latency on the first time you send a request to the container.
+This will cache the model for future runs.

 **NOTE**: Using `mistralai/Mistral-7B-v0.1` requires you to request access on HuggingFace using the account associated with the token you set in the image definition.
 Please do so [here](https://huggingface.co/mistralai/Mistral-7B-v0.1).